humbertodias/RetroQUEST/gdlibretro/README.md

-Uhm, aksually, youre supposed to use scons to build gdextension projects...\
+Uhm, usually, you're supposed to use scons to build gdextension projects...\
 I. don't. care.\
 For all i know scons sucks ass.
 I couldn't even build the example gdext project.\
 You'll have to deal with CMake. at least it works